 8. Deploying natural solutions — meeting the challenges of growth and new treatment demands using nature based solutions as the first choice.

-9. Developing offsets — identifying the best opportunities for decarbonisation in the UK and supporting the development of a robust UK market for businesses to procure offsets to counter hard to abate emissions such as from wastewater treatment.
+9. Developing offsets — identifying the best opportunities for decarbonization in the UK and supporting the development of a robust UK market for businesses to procure offsets to counter hard to abate emissions such as from wastewater treatment.

-“With the right support in place, we could be one of the most cost-effective sectors to decarbonise, serving as an important demonstration of the art of the possible as the UK pursues its wider ambitions to achieve net zero in 2050.”
+“With the right support in place, we could be one of the most cost-effective sectors to decarbonize, serving as an important demonstration of the art of the possible as the UK pursues its wider ambitions to achieve net zero in 2050.”